This is part of The Shadow League’s yearly Black History Month In Focus series celebrating Black excellence in sports and culture.

 The movie Black Panther made waves by winning three Oscars and being nominated for Best Picture!

 Black comic book characters are winning!

 But I’m old enough to remember when that wasn’t the case.
 Walk with me…

 The history of black people in comic books, and creating comic books, is long and diverse.
 Those influences have from the monumental yet abbreviated efforts in All-Negro Comics all the way back in 1947 by Orrin Cromwell Evans.

 From that day forward, much of what was created and depicted in terms of blackness in mainstream comic books was created by people who were looking at black culture from a mainstream point of view.

-Indeed, those early, grotesque depictions that appeared in early comic book renditions of some of our favorite Marvel renditions of black culture were clumsily constructed, if not all out racist in many regards.
+Indeed, those early, grotesque depictions that appeared in early comic books ensured that some of our favorite Marvel renditions of black culture were clumsily constructed, if not all-out racist in many regards.